DavideBottasso/Accipicchia/README.md

 # Accipicchia
 Accipicchia

-A game developed by five students.
+Web integration of the card game "Accipicchia"